BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 ![](../media/rules_manual/drawn_combats_1.jpg)

 *Frodo Baggins is in battle against yet another Moria Goblin.
-Making a Duel roll, he scores a 3, and so does the Goblin — a tie!
+Making a Duel roll, he scores a 3, and so does the Goblin â€” a tie!
 Comparing their Fight values; we see that Frodo Baggins has a Fight value of 3, while the Goblin's is only 2.
 Thus, Frodo Baggins wins the Fight.
 The Goblin Backs Away and the Hobbit makes a Strike (*[see page 46]*) against the unfortunate cave dweller.*

 #### MULTIPLE ATTACKS